 - Stir in diced onion.
 Add salt to taste.

-- Transfer to a serving bowl and top with cilantro or parsley.
+- Transfer to a serving bowl and top with cilantro.
 Serve with tortillas or baked tortilla chips.

 This dip is mild; if you like guac with a kick, add more garlic and onion.